lucasdillmann/nginx-ignition/README.md

 ## Getting started

 To run nginx ignition, run the following in your terminal.
-If you don't have it already, you will need to install Docker first (more details on hot to do it, follow [this link](https://www.docker.com/get-started/)).
+If you don't have Docker already, you will need to install it first (follow [this link](https://www.docker.com/get-started/) for instructions).

 ```shell
 docker run -p8090:8090 dillmann/nginx-ignition